Inheritance Law

 Inheritance Law for Foreigners with Property in Turkey

-Published 28 April 2026·5 min read
+Published 28 April 2026·6 min read

 Att.
-Mustafa Akçakuş · Antalya Bar Association
+Mona Hukuk Editorial Team - Antalya · Antalya Bar Association

 Which Law Applies?

-When inheritance of a foreigner's assets in Turkey is at issue, the question of which country's law applies is important.
+When the inheritance of a foreigner's assets in Turkey is at issue, the question of which country's law applies is important.
 Under Turkish private international law:

-- For immovable assets, the law of the place where the property is located, namely Turkish law, applies.
+- For immovable assets, the law of the place where the property is located — namely Turkish law — applies.

 General Structure of Turkish Inheritance Law